DPSCD Go Green Challenge

 Tier 3 Challenge

+A team of AmeriCorps Green School Coordinators will visit your school weekly over the course of the school year (October-May) to facilitate a year-long project.
 In this challenge, students take the lead in developing a community-based sustainability project.
 Over the course of their project, students will:

 - Investigate the wide-ranging concepts of sustainability and social justice